 I have been practicing interventional pain management for over 20 years, and over that time have treated thousands of patients.
 Many of these patients have had previous injections that failed.
 I have over the years developed what I feel are tried and true diagnostic protocols and therapeutic techniques.

-I recently posted on my social media information concerning patients who failed to improve from stem cell therapy.
-In this article, someone with spinal stenosis underwent stem cell therapy, which frankly is in my opinion a condition which cannot be helped with such regenerative therapy.
+I recently posted on my social media information concerning patients who failed to improve from regenerative cell therapy.
+In this article, someone with spinal stenosis underwent regenerative cell therapy, which frankly is in my opinion a condition which cannot be helped with such regenerative therapy.
 One of the points this article made is that patients who are suffering from chronic back pain are desperate for relief.

 Pain management therapies can help many patients with a wide range of spinal conditions.
 These are appropriate for anyone who suffers from back pain for a time and who have failed more conservative modalities.